vertex-analytics/docs/src/manual/manual.md

 # API Manual

 v9 is an analytical product for tracking past and current futures contracts.
-It allows you to programmatically perform actions based on incoming CME WebSocket event data with nanosecond precision and same-day transaction settlement (T-0).
+It allows you to programmatically perform actions based on incoming Chicago Mercantile Exchange (CME) WebSocket event data with nanosecond precision and same-day transaction settlement (T-0).

 ## Accessing v9